- What Are Fake UGGs?

 UGG boots are made in China, Vietnam, The Philippines, Cambodia, The Dominican Republic, and the U.S.—they're not made in Australia or New Zealand.
-Despite the original UGG Australia logo, UGG boots aren't made there.
+So despite the original UGG Australia logo, UGG boots aren't made there.

-If you see an UGG boot that claims to be made in Australia or New Zealand, then it's likely a fake.
+If you see an UGG boot that claims to be made in Australia or New Zealand, it's likely counterfeit.

-If your shoe doesn't have these security features, then it's likely a fake.
+If your shoe doesn't have these security features, it's likely a fake.

 Newer models use a sun-like tread pattern instead of a zigzag pattern.
-If you're buying brand-new UGGs in 2021, then there's a high chance it'll have a sun-like tread pattern.
+So if you're buying brand-new UGGs made this year, there's a high chance it'll have a sun-like tread pattern.

-Authentic UGG boots have a sturdy yet flexible outsole.
+Authentic UGG boots have sturdy yet flexible soles.
 It's built to offer support while also providing a generous bend in the forefoot.
-If your UGG boot's outsole refuses to budge, it's likely a fake.
+If your UGG boot's outsole refuses to budge, it's likely a knockoff.

 UGG boots don't use hanging tags on their original products.
 Some scammers use well-made convincing hangtags to sell counterfeits—if you see a hang tag, proceed with caution.

 UGG's genuine sheepskin has the fur naturally adhered to the suede.
 The fur is not an inner lining, so it should never pull apart.
-If you can separate the suede from the inner fur lining, then the UGGs are fake.
+If you can separate the suede from the inner fur lining, then the UGGs aren't genuine.

 Counterfeit UGGs will have stitching that's noticeably worse quality than genuine UGGs.
-They may also have double stitching while genuine UGG boots only have a single row of stitching.
+They may also have double stitching, while a pair of real UGG boots only have a single row of stitching.

-Once you've learned the tell-tale signs we went through above, it's easy to distinguish the reals from the fakes.
-However, it's not so simple when you're buying online.
+Once you've learned the tell-tale signs we went through above, it's easy to distinguish real UGGs from fakes.
+However, it's not so simple when you're buying UGGs online.

-Often, scammers can use fake product images in their listings, making it impossible to detect a fake with shoe know-how alone.
-You'll need to be able to do a little bit of research to double-check the seller's authenticity and the listing.
+Scammers often use fake product images in their listings, making it impossible to detect fakes by looking at the photos alone.
+You'll need to do some research to double-check the seller's authenticity and the listing.
 Here's how:

-- Scrutinize the Reviews: Don't just take a 4.7-star product rating at face value—dig deeper into the actual reviews to see if they're legit.
+- Scrutinize the reviews: Don't just take a 4.7-star product rating at face value—dig deeper into the reviews to see if they're legit.

-- Investigate the Images: Make sure the seller is using images they took.
+- Investigate the images: Make sure the seller is using photos they took.
 If the pictures look like they were taken from UGG's website, then be wary moving forward.